 Obeying Jesus is a direct and specific - to Christ - biblical obedience.
 This is a whole lot more sharply focused than just saying, “now that I am a Christian here’s what I am supposed to do” in terms of obedience.

 Obeying “Him” is specific to Jesus Himself.
 Obeying “Him” is our constant following Jesus, learning of Jesus, being in the “yoke” with Jesus (Matthew 11:29), and learning of all things with our greater awareness being on Who He, Himself, is right now and our direct response to Him.

 Just as a painfully clear example - how many people currently talk big about obedience to the Bible while simultaneously expressing nothing (and apparently knowing nothing) concerning Christ our High Priest and His New Covenant?
 True obedience, in this passage from Hebrews, is our obeying “Him,” for He, Himself, is our Lord, our High Priest, and our “source of eternal salvation.”

 True biblical obedience is ALWAYS Christ centered, in real time, devotion, and yieldedness.
 True biblical obedience always WANTS TO KNOW ALL that Christ has accomplished and ALL that our Lord has become.
 True biblical obedience honors “the New Covenant in My blood,” just as our Savior said on the eve of His crucifixion (Luke 22:20).
 True biblical obedience does not fall short of Jesus, or ignore Jesus.

 True biblical obedience is Jesus.

 Jesus obeyed God for us.
-Let us obey God for Jesus, that we may know Him truly and fully, that we may “obey Him the source of eternal salvation.”
+Let us obey God for Jesus, by ourselves being within Jesus in oneness, that we may know Him truly and fully, so we may simply and fully “obey Him the source of eternal salvation.”